chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 image: img/postbanners/2024-07-30-everythings-a-case-statement.png
 ---

 Well...not really, but a handful of functions in T-SQL are simply just syntactic sugar for plain ol' `CASE` statements and I thought it would be fun to talk about them for a bit because I remember being completely surprised when I learned this.
-I've also run into a couple weird scenario's directly because of this.
+I've also run into a couple weird scenarios directly because of this.

 For those who don't know what the term "syntactic sugar" means...It's just a nerdy way to say that the language feature you're using is simply a shortcut for another typically longer and more complicated way of writing that same code and it's not unique to SQL.